Azure/AzureStackHCI-EvalGuide/nested/steps/1a_NestedInAzure.md

 * Windows Server 2019 Domain Controller - 2 vCPU, 2 GB memory
 * Windows 10 management VM - 2 vCPU, 4 GB memory
-* 2-4 Azure Stack HCI nodes, each with 4-8 vCPUs, 12-24 GB memory depending on the number of nodes you choose
+* Azure Stack HCI nodes, each with 16 vCPUs and 24 GB memory depending on the number of nodes you choose

 These are just example numbers, and you can adjust accordingly to suit your needs, even after deployment.
 The point here is, think about how many Azure Stack HCI nodes you'd like to nest inside this Azure VM, and select an Azure VM size from there.
 Some good examples would be: